 Who am I?
 I’m a Midwesterner, living in a University town in the heart of the country.
 When I’m not facilitating for Pace, I have my own coaching and evaluation company.
 I have a wonderful, patient husband and two young adult children.
 I care about fitness, and I teach multiple classes of Jazzercise and POP Pilates each week.
 And we are a foster family for rescued Corgis, so I live in a house full of music, Corgi butts, and laughter.
 I can’t wait to meet you!

 Dr. Beth Warsof (she/her) is a developmental psychologist, professional certified coach, and international experiential educator.
-In her work, she cultivates spaces of curiosity, compassion, and courage to explore and grow in the magic and messiness of human being.
+In her work, she cultivates spaces of curiosity, compassion, and courage to explore and grow in the magic, mystery, and messiness of human being.

 I've been facilitating personal and leadership development circles for 17 years and enjoy watching people grow and deep connections form.
 I've found that in each process there is something for me to learn and grow from, so it's my pleasure to continue this work at Pace.
 My main interest is in helping people connect with their purpose and create lives and careers that fulfill them.
 I'm crazy about purpose, as it's the key to longevity, fulfillment, success, and authentic relationships.
 I've written 3 books and have co-written 2 books on purpose, and have had the pleasure to lead purpose-centric work for many organizations such as LinkedIn, Johnson & Johnson, and Stanford University.
 I look forward to connecting with you and helping you live a fulfilling, creative and connected life.

 Bre (pronounced Bree) (she/her) believes that connection to self and others requires the collaboration of self and others in spaces that are empathic, culturally responsive, and curious.
 Humor and tears are cool, too.
 She has a knack for connecting dots in places that are not-so-obvious and is a natural educator.